-1.17 On what basis are damages or an account of profits estimated?
+1.18 On what basis are damages or an account of profits assessed?

-The IP Law contemplates a claim for damages and lost profit, in a civil law action.
-Damages and lost profit start accruing from the date on which the existence of an infringement can be proven.
+The IP law contemplates a claim for damages and lost profits in a civil law action.
+Damages and lost profits start accruing from the date on which the existence of an infringement can be proven.
 Even though claims for damages involve a lengthy proceeding in addition to the administrative infringement action, the wording of Mexican laws intends to provide fair compensation to the affected party.

-Article 221bis establishes that the award to the plaintiff in infringement cases cannot be less than 40% of the sale price to the public of each infringing product or service.
-However, to be allowed to claim damages, the affected title holder must have a final decision beyond the shadow of appeal declaring that the patent was infringed and this proceeding can take years of litigation.
+The IP law establishes that the award to the plaintiff in infringement cases cannot be less than 40% of the sale price to the public of each infringing product or service.
+However, to be allowed to claim damages, the affected title holder must have a final decision declaring the violation of the IP right.

-1.18 What other form of relief can be obtained for patent infringement?
+1.19 What other form of relief can be obtained for patent infringement?
+Would the tribunal consider granting cross-border relief?

+Orders to stop the infringement activity, fines, and closure of the facilities where the infringement activities take place constitute other forms of relief.
 Costs and attorneys' fees can be recovered in a civil claim for damages and lost profits.
 This takes place after the IMPI has declared the administrative infringement.
-The civil courts follow a specific scheme for reasonable attorneys' fees, regardless of whether this table reflects the actual fees charged.
+The Civil Courts follow a specific scheme for reasonable attorneys' fees, regardless of whether this table reflects the actual fees charged.

-Criminal sanctions in the event of recidivism are also contemplated in the IP Law.
+Criminal sanctions in the event of recidivism are also contemplated in the IP law.